Daughters of Charity of Saint Vincent de Paul: Activities

-Many hospitals, orphanages, and educational institutions were established and operated by the Daughters of Charity over the years, including Saint Joseph College, Emmitsburg, Maryland, Marillac College in Missouri, Santa Isabel College Manila, St Louise's Comprehensive College in Belfast, Northern Ireland, and Saint Louise de Marillac High School in Illinois.
+Many hospitals, orphanages, and educational institutions were established and operated by the Daughters of Charity over the years, including Saint Joseph College, Emmitsburg, Maryland, Marillac College in Missouri, Santa Isabel College Manila, St Louise's Comprehensive College in Belfast, Northern Ireland, Sacred Heart College of Lucena City and Saint Louise de Marillac High School in Illinois.
 Though no longer staffed and run by the Daughters, five of the hospitals which were founded by them in the USA continue to operate within the St. Vincent's Health Care System.

 Marillac St. Vincent Family Services in Chicago is a social service agency offering accredited early childhood education, programs for youth, comprehensive services to isolated seniors, access to food, and outreach to adults and families.
 The current nonprofit organization evolved from the merger of Marillac Social Center (est. 1914) and St. Vincent de Paul Center (est. 1915).

 In Mayagüez, Puerto Rico, they help run the Asilo De Pobres and in the Philippines they run the College of the Immaculate Conception.
 When she became president due to the EDSA People Power Revolution, Cory Aquino bequeathed part of her shares in the juridical entity controlling the controversial Hacienda Luisita to the local registered entity of the charity.

 In the United Kingdom, the Daughters of Charity are based at Mill Hill, north London, and have registered charity status.

 Daughters operate St. Ann's Infant and Maternity Home near Washington, D.C.